Clement-Moreau-Info/FTH/README.md

 ### Interval_step variable
 ------------

 Granularity of the time interval I according to the defined unit of time.
+By default 5 minutes